 - The name fieldstone is a historical reference to the rock piles on the site.
 Fieldstone is a naturally occurring type of stone, which lies at or near the surface of the earth.

-- Fun fact: Some of the fieldstones within the Petrosa neighborhood development site will be used to construct some stem walls within the development.
+- Fun fact: Some of the fieldstones within the Petrosa neighborhood development will be used to construct some stem walls within the development.
 Thus, the history of the site will live on.